 We are also delighted to now offer Assessment Placements to assist schools in key decision making when faced with difficult and challenging behaviour from pupils.
 Pupils undertake nationally recognised attitudinal surveys that measure aspects such as ability to cope, confidence in learning, self-regard and attitudes to attendance.

 We also have significant industry experience in multimedia and music production, using these skills as a medium for delivering exciting and engaging workshops that either tackle challenging behaviour, focus on issues such as anti-bullying and self-esteem or provide industry standard workshops in digital arts and multimedia.

-Our staff are trained as ‘National Specialist Leaders in Behaviour and Attendance’ as well as having teaching and learning, safeguarding and professional arts qualifications, plus Disclosure and Barring Service (DBS) checks.
+Our staff are trained as ‘National Specialist Leaders in Behaviour and Attendance,’ are trained in Pivotal Education Behaviour and Safety, as well as teaching and learning, safeguarding and professional arts qualifications, plus Disclosure and Barring Service (DBS) checks.
 The Switch Project has also passed Wolverhampton Education Business Partnership’s gateway risk assessment.